playagain96/BetterVencordWeb/README.md

 A Forceful Blend of Discord Awesomeness! 🌌🚀🤖

+## Note for plugin devs
+Don't fork this repo to make plugins for Vencord.
+We will pull changes from upstream, so if you want to make a plugin for Vencord but have it in BV, just wait for us to pull from upstream.

 ## Features

 -   Super easy to install (Download Installer, open, click install button, done)